ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/dbms/postgresql/index.md

 (4, 'jkl');
 ```

-2. In ClickHouse, verify new rows are visible:
+2. In ClickHouse, verify the new rows are visible:
 ```sql
 ch_env_2 :) select * from db1_postgres.table1;